WWT and CyFIR partner to conduct a Threat Hunting Assessment and remediation effort for a global company operating in China.

 As a result of the engagement, all identified threats were remediated, and WWT and CyFIR continue to advise the company on additional measures to remediate the root cause that allowed the threats to enter the network in the first place.
 The company is now considering an expansion of the Threat Hunting Assessment to include endpoints in other regions as part of a global approach to risk management.

-To learn more about CyFIR’s capabilities, get in touch today.
+To learn more about CyFIR Solutions or to schedule a demo, get in touch today.